sirselim/Miles_CV/index.md

 ## Currently

-In my current role I am a Senior Bioinformatician at [Oxford Nanopore Technologies](www.nanoporetech.com) in the Singapore Applications Team.
-I have extensive experience in computational genomics and bioinformatics, specialising in human health genomics.
-I completed a postdoc at Queensland University of Technology (Brisbane, Australia) working on the development of methods to deal with ever expanding genomic data sets and their access and interpretation back to the people that matter (i.e. clients, clinicians, researchers, public, etc).
-In my previous role I implemented deep learning techniques in several key genomic areas, including clinical variant calling/identification and base-calling of DNA sequence data.
-I also led the development of machine learning/AI technology on portable Nvidia modules for field/remote deployment and use, namely using Nanopore technology for affordable, accessible and portable sequencing.
-I was part of the Genomics Aoteoroa Bioinformatics Leadership Team for 3 years, where I was responsible for overseeing bioinformatics support for health projects across New Zealand.
-I have also been heavily involved in the Data Carpentries as an instructor and facilitator.
+I am a Senior Bioinformatician in the Applications Project Support Team.
+We strive to support cutting edge science and facilitate the democratizing of sequencing across Singapore, Australia, New Zealand, and Southeast Asia.
+We collaborate closely with technical, development, and product management teams to enable population-scale sequencing initiatives and provide project support to our customers.
+In my previous role, I led the development of machine learning/AI models for portable sequencing solutions using Nanopore technology.
+I also served on the Genomics Aoteoroa Bioinformatics Leadership Team for three years, overseeing bioinformatics support for health projects in New Zealand.
+Additionally, I contribute to the Data Carpentries community as an instructor and facilitator, promoting data literacy and empowering others with essential computational skills.

 ## Professional Positions Held

-`2022-`
+`2022-present`
 __Oxford Nanopore Technologies__ Senior Bioinformatician | Applications

 `2019-2022`